retifrav/NWShelper/README.md

 3rd party
 =========

-The application is written in C#, WPF with Visual Studio 2013 (if that matters) and .NET 4.5.1.
+The application is written in `C#`, `WPF` with `Visual Studio 2013` (if that matters) and `.NET 4.5.1`.
 Those nasty bastards did all the work, I just wrote a few lines of code.

-Also I used [Ookii.Dialogs](http://www.ookii.org/Software/Dialogs/) for open file/folder dialogs, because for some reasons there is no such thing as OpenDirectoryDialog in WPF.
+Also I used [Ookii.Dialogs](http://www.ookii.org/Software/Dialogs/) for open file/folder dialogs, because for some reasons there is no such thing as OpenDirectoryDialog in `WPF`.

 And I snatched some (all) icons from [Iconfinder](https://www.iconfinder.com/).